- Campus Life

 The Parkside wordmark is the main element of the visual identity system.
 It should appear on all university communications including publications, advertisements, posters, etc. It may also appear on promotional items such as pens, shirts, etc.

 There are two approved versions of the wordmark.
-The horizontal version is the prefered version of the logo.
+The horizontal version is the preferred version of the logo.
 However, design and space considerations should be taken into account when deciding whether to use the horizontal or vertical version of the wordmark.

 The wordmark is a combination of the university name and a swash that ties in to the UW System wordmark.
 All elements of the wordmark must be used together.
 Pieces of the wordmark may not be used separately to create new identifying marks.